 Both these winter activities are a thrilling way to experience Lapland’s snow.
 We are certainly coming back to Lapland in Winter.

 Meet Huskies at Traditional Husky Farm

-Visiting the Husky farm to meet the gorgeous Siberian Huskies and see how they are trained professional husky musher to pull the sleds is a must do thing.
+Visiting the Husky farm to meet the gorgeous Siberian Huskies and see how they are trained professional husky mushers to pull the sleds is a must-do thing.